rl-institut/offgridders/README.md

 20.11: Saving results in external file, including external pv output file (kWh/kWp), writing the WIKI

 21.11: Results include LCOE, NPV, fuel consumption (NPV has a pretty large margin, results in 1ct/kWh so improve on that), enabled computation of nonconvex flow

+22.11: Cost calculations currently are complete bull, as they are not related to the individual lifetimes.

+23.11: Cost calculations include real annuities now, but still large margin between oem/fix AND between cost of
+       components according to calculations and according to OEM!! eg. Objective value (annuity) of 246, when PV+Storage alone have annuity of 256!